Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 \subsection{Dissipation}

-A key role in the formulation of the dynamics is played by the \emph{dissipation}, i.e., the energetic cost associated with a trajectory between $T(s)$ and $T(t)$ ($s < t$).
-In the model introduced in~\cite{HudsonRindler21?}, the dissipation along a slip trajectory $S^b$ from $s$ to $t$ may be expressed as (utilizing the formulation involving multi-vectors)
+A key role in the formulation of the dynamics is played by the \emph{dissipation}, i.e., the energetic cost associated with a slip trajectory $S^b$ moving the dislocations from $T^b(s)$ to $T^b(t)$, where $s < t$ and the Burgers vector $b \in \Bcal$ is fixed for the moment.
+In first approximation, this dissipation is given by the \emph{(space-time) variation} of $S^b$, which is defined as

+Here, $S^b = \vec{S}^b \tv{S^b}$ is the Radon--Nikodym decomposition of the integral current $S^b$ into its \emph{orienting $2$-vector} $\vec{S}^b \in \Lrm^\infty(\tv{S^b};\Wedge_2 \R^{1+3})$ (which is simple and has unit length) and the \emph{total variation measure} $\tv{S^b} \in \Mcal^+([0,T] \times \R^3)$.
+We refer to Section~\ref{sc:notation} for details on these notions.
+The quantity $\Var(S^b;[s,t])$ expresses precisely the area traversed by the moving dislocation with absolute multiplicity, that is, areas traversed several times are also counted several times.
+From a physical perspective, the (space-time) variation counts roughly the number of bonds that are cut when the dislocation moves, in line with micromechanical principles~\cite{HullBacon11book,AndersonHirthLothe17book}.

+However, the space-time variation does not account for the progressive lattice distortion of the deforming crystal and the resulting change to the number of bonds per (referential) traversed area.
+In the model introduced in~\cite{HudsonRindler22} (see, in particular, Sections~4.3, 4.5, but using the multi-vector formulation detailed in the appendix to~\cite{HudsonRindler22}), the dissipation along a slip trajectory $S^b$ from $s$ to $t$ is therefore given instead as